buttonsrtoys/mvvm_plus/README.md

       );
     }

-Widgets and models can then "get" the registered View Model with the ViewModel function `get`:
+ViewModels can then "get" the other registered ViewModel:

     final otherViewModel = get<MyOtherWidgetViewModel>();

-Like GetIt, MVVM+ uses singletons that are not managed by InheritedWidget.
-So, widgets don't need to be children of a View widget to get its registered View Model.
-This is a big plus for use cases where the accessed View Model is not an ancestor.
+Like GetIt, registered ViewModels are not managed by InheritedWidget.
+So, widgets don't need to be children of a View widget to get its registered ViewModel.
+This is a big plus for use cases where the accessed ViewModel is not an ancestor.

 Unlike GetIt the lifecycle of all ViewModel instances (including registered) are bound to the lifecycle of the View instances that instantiated them.
 So, when a View instance is removed from the widget tree, its ViewModel is disposed.

-On rare occasions when you need to register multiple View Models of the same type, just give each View Model instance a unique name:
+On rare occasions when you need to register multiple ViewModels of the same type, just give each ViewModel instance a unique name:

     class MyOtherWidget extends View<MyOtherWidgetViewModel> {
       MyOtherWidget(super.key) : super(